strizhechenko/netutils-linux/README.rst

 Project state
 ======
-Alpha, raw alpha.
-Six script were gathered together, shortly documented and packet into python package.
+Beta.
+Six script were gathered together, shortly documented, one has tests and packed into python package.

 Some were cleaned up, some - not.
 Most of them was being written in bash, not python, maybe they'll be ported later.